-The differences in perceptions of the campaign finance system have long been compounded by different reform approaches of the major parties.
-Democrats have tended to favor more regulation, with spending limits and some form of public funding or benefits a part of their past proposals.
+Differences in perceptions of the campaign finance system have long been compounded by different reform approaches of the major parties.
+Democrats have tended to favor more regulation, with spending limits and some public funding or benefits a part of their past proposals.
 Republicans have generally opposed such limits and public funding.

-The Democratic majority in the 101st-103rd Congresses passed bills with spending limits, benefits, and PAC and loophole curbs.
+Democratic majorities in the 101st-103rd Congresses passed bills with spending limits, benefits, and PAC and loophole curbs.
 The 101st and 103rd Congress bills were not reconciled; a 102nd Congress conference bill was vetoed.
-Reformers in the 104th Congress sought a similar measure but failed on a Senate cloture vote; House Republicans offered a bill giving parties and local citizens a greater role, which was defeated, as was a Democratic alternative.
+Reformers in the 104th Congress sought a similar bill but failed on a Senate cloture vote; House Republicans offered a bill giving parties and local citizens a greater role, but this and a Democratic alternative lost.

-The 1996 elections marked a turning point, when the focus of the debate shifted from further restrictions on already-regulated spending and funding sources to activities largely or entirely outside federal election law regulation and disclosure requirements.
+The 1996 elections marked a turning point, when the debate's focus shifted from more restrictions on already-regulated spending and funding sources to activities largely or entirely outside federal election law regulation and disclosure requirements.
 Although concerns had long been rising over soft money in federal elections, the widespread and growing use of soft money for so-called issue advocacy since 1996 has raised questions over the integrity of current regulations and the feasibility of any limits on campaign money.